-We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (ucare.org/searchdruglist) or call Customer Service.
+We will provide you a copy of the "Drug List."
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (ucare.org/ searchdruglist) or call Customer Service.

-SECTION 4 Your monthly costs for UCare Prime
+SECTION 4 Your monthly costs for Care Wise with M Health Fairview & North Memorial